mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 If you have ever saved or loaded data to or from disk, then you were using a dependency.
 The file system is another massive external system because it exists outside your code base.
 Any application can read and write to it without your knowledge, and so it is not something your application controls.

+This also extends to user defaults too.
+Anytime you read or write to user defaults you are indeed interacting with the file system, and so that is a dependency.

 ---
 	_Examples of dependencies_
 	### Firebase